cloudlinux/user-docs-cloudlinux/docs/wpos-plugin/README.md

 **Prefetch DNS Requests**

-If your website uses external resources (e.g. Google fonts, Youtube video, etc) AccelerateWP can preload these resources for accelerating loading pages.
+If your website uses external resources (e.g. Google fonts, YouTube video, etc.), AccelerateWP can preload these resources for accelerating loading pages.
 To activate preloading external URLs, provide a list of external URLs.

 **Preload Fonts**